 Okay, so anyone who knows me or has read any of my articles in the past knows that I am and have always been a huge Merrell fan.
 Owner of too many pairs to count, Merrells are my go-to boots for anything.
 But that may be subject to change.

-Salomon is hardly a newcomer to the boot business, they began the company under François Salomon in 1947 in Annecy, Rhône-Alpes which is located on the southeastern border of France.
+Salomon is hardly a newcomer to the boot business.
+The company started under François Salomon in 1947 in Annecy, Rhône-Alpes which is located on the southeastern border of France.
 Now the company produces some of the very best in a variety of options.
-Everything from water shoes, trail running, hiking, ski boots and of course the tactical boots which we tested recently.
+Everything from water shoes, trail running, hiking, ski boots, and of course the tactical boots which we tested recently.

-We ordered a set of the Salomon XA Forces Mid-Boots thru Tactical Outfitters and have been putting them thru the paces for the past few days.
-We’ve probably put between 25-30 miles on them thus far, so we can’t yet comment on the durability of the boots but here’s what we’ve seen at this point and we’ll add more comments below.
+We ordered a set of the Salomon XA Forces Mid-Boots through Tactical Outfitters and have been putting them through the paces for the past few days.
+We’ve probably put between 25-30 miles on them thus far, so we can’t yet comment on the durability of the boots but here’s what we’ve seen at this point.

 - Versatile, can function in nearly any environment

 - No break-in time required… worn straight out of the box